 - DARK BLADE 19 in Namest, Czech Republic continued to enhance multinational interoperability on COMAO with the performance of complex mission involving multiple threats on air and ground, and with the use of HEP Standard Operating Procedures (SOP) and support by EDA Mentor Team.

 Besides the exercises, an integral part of the HEP is the Helicopter Tactics Symposium (HTS).
 It is designed to allow helicopter crews to share training and operational experience, gain knowledge of the current threats and discuss tactics, techniques and procedures.
 The annual HTS is an itinerant event, already performed in six different locations during its twelve editions.
 The latest one took place, in the city of Ostrava, Czech Republic in November 2021.
 The 2022 HTS will be held in Austria, in the city of Salzburg, mid of November 2022.

 In order to ensure coherence and continuity of the programme, a CPT composed by 2 experienced helicopter pilots has been appointed in accordance with the HEP Programme Arrangement.
 The CPT is managed by the EDA Helicopter Project Officer Rotary Wing and together conform EDA helicopter team, ensuring that the knowledge and training/operational experience gained so far transitions into the HEP or other EDA helicopter programme.

 The CPT is tasked by the Management Committee formed by the representatives of the HEP contributing Member States (cMS).
-The main tasks are to assist host nations in the delivery of exercises and build up a repository of lessons identified and integrate them into future exercises.
+The main tasks are to assist host nations in the delivery of exercises and other EDA helicopter training and to build up a repository of lessons identified and integrate them into future training activities.
 Additionally, the team is also able to give training advice to cMS to assist with their national helicopter training tasks, as required.

 2. Helicopter Tactics Course (HTC)